sshojiro/sshojiro.github.io/about.markdown

 - Havnig driver license in Japan.

 ## Experience
+- Postdoc fellow in Funatsu Laboratory at the University of Tokyo.
+Tokyo, April 2020-September 2020.
 - Ph.D. candidate in Funatsu Laboratory at the University of Tokyo.
-Tokyo, April 2017-Marchi 2020.
+Tokyo, April 2017-March 2020.
 - Tobitate scholarship student, research stay at Strasbourg University, October 2018-March 2019.
 - A project researcher for [a CREST project](http://www.jst.go.jp/kisoken/crest/project/44/44_01.html), which is supported by Japan Science and Technology Agency (JST) in March 2017-September 2018.
 - A researcher working for natural language processing in [Japan Business Systems Inc.](http://www.jbs.com/), Tokyo, Japan.
 March 2017-September 2018.